Updated: 10/07/2019 by Computer Hope

 If you're on a smartphone or tablet, tap your finger to get position of the tap.

 Below are a few other examples of how the x-axis is used on a computer.

-- A character or another object in a computer game, which moves left and right on the screen has an x-axis value that determines its location on the screen.
+- A character or object in a computer game that moves left and right has an x-axis value that determines its location on the screen.

-- In computer graphics, if you wanted to draw a horizontal line the x-axis can be used to determine the start and end point of the line.
+- In computer graphics, if you wanted to draw a horizontal line, the x-axis can determine the start and end point of the line.
 Drawing a two-dimensional object would require only the x-axis and y-axis.
 However, a 3D object would require a z-axis.

-- In addition to the mouse, other input devices like a Joystick also use an x-axis to control objects such as a tank or airplane.
+- Other input devices, like a joystick, also use an x-axis to control objects, such as a tank or airplane.